 Here’s How You Can Protect Yourself

 We need to help our bodies by unburdening our toxic load so we have a fighting chance against the growing environmental onslaught.
 The best approach is proactive, gentle, and continuous detoxification rather than a few harsh and quick cleanses per year.
-Work with a holistic practitioner to investigate your toxic exposures, nutrient deficiencies, and check your methylation status.
+Work with a holistic (integrative, Functional and/or naturopathic) practitioner if you can to investigate your toxic exposures, nutrient deficiencies, and check your methylation status.
 The “methylation cycle” is a biochemical pathway that manages many essential functions, including detoxification.

 Reducing your body’s toxic burden can free your body to more quickly build new cells, get rid of old cells, and repair cellular damage.
 This will increase your body’s detoxification ability, help you eliminate stored toxins, and alleviate autoimmune disorders related to toxicity.